AddJam/addjam/_drafts/2015-03-21-thoughts-on-coworking.md

   - Business
   - Advice
 ---
-A month ago we moved into the gorgeous Fairfield Shipyard Offices in Govan.
-Or more specifically the RookieOven coworking space - the first dedicated coworking space for young tech businesses in Glasgow.
+Add Jam recently moved into the RookieOven coworking space - the first dedicated coworking space for young tech businesses in Glasgow.
+RookieOven is based in the gorgeous Fairfield Shipyard Offices in Govan.
+Built in 1888 to service one of the biggest and most successful shipyards in the world the building is utterly stunning after undergoing a  £6 million restoration.

-To celebrate our first month we thought it would be worthwhile to summarise our experience in the space so far.
+We thought it would be worthwhile summarising our experience in the space so far.

 ![RookieOven](/images/blog/rookieoven-chris.jpg "Rookieoven")